Core runtime

 const counter = useCounterStore(manager);

 const { count, doubleCount } = storeToRefs(counter);It skips methods and $-prefixed shell helpers, so it is safe to use on full store instances.
+State and getter refs preserve the concrete property types from the source store instead of degrading to unknown.

 Store helper surface